 Easton, CT

-Silverman’s Farm, which celebrated its 100th birthday in 2020, is a great spot to pick many different fruits this summer.
-Raspberries, blueberries, and peaches are all scheduled to be ready for picking in early to mid-July.
-Apples usually begin harvesting in mid-August.
+Silverman’s Farm is a great spot to pick many different fruits this summer.
+Raspberries and peaches are ready for picking in mid-July.
+The 25 varieties of apples usually begin harvesting in mid-August all the way through early November.
 In addition to the various berries, Silverman’s operates an animal farm where kids and adults can pet and feed buffalo, llamas, and alpacas, to name a few.

 View this post on Instagram